 What Can Attendees Do?

 Go to talks you find interesting.
 Unless the speaker is very famous (see next point), you cannot rely on any kind of turnout.
-I’m considered semi-famous in Python circles and I also sometimes get a rather empty room because someone with a more broadly interesting topic is in the same slot.
+I’m considered semi-famous in Python circles, and yet I occasionally get a relatively empty room because someone with a more broadly interesting topic is in the same slot.

-So if you want that speaker give more talks in the future, help them by showing up and supporting them.
+Hence, if you want that speaker to give more talks in the future, help them by showing up and supporting them.
 They may not come back.

 Prefer talks of less famous speakers.
-If David Beazley or Raymond Hettinger give talks at Python conferences, they have the opposite problem: their rooms are overflowing and people are frustrated because they can’t get in.
+When the likes of Brandon Rhodes or David Beazley give talks at Python conferences, they have the opposite problem: their rooms are overflowing, and people are frustrated because they can’t get in.

-If you find another talk in the same slot you find interesting, consider supporting that poor soul instead.
+If you find another talk interesting in the same slot, consider supporting that poor soul instead.

 Tell me about it!
-I presented in the same time slot as Raymond H. today, pretty sparse audience on my side of the dividing wall… 😕 (But thanks to everyone who came!)— Jonas Neubert™ (@jonemo) May 3, 2019
+I presented in the same time slot as Raymond H. today, pretty sparse audience on my side of the dividing wall… 😕 (But thanks to everyone who came!)— Jonas Neubert, Tweet

-Talk to speakers afterwards.
+Talk to speakers after their talks.
 Especially if the room was empty, consider making them feel better after they gave their talk.
-Chat about the topic or just tell them you liked their talk.
+Chat about the topic, or just tell them you liked their talk.
 Speakers usually get very little positive feedback.

 Avoid derping on your phone.
 Try to be engaged!
-Talking to absentminded statues is only little better than talking to air.
-I personally don’t mind notebooks because many people use them for taking notes.
+Talking to absentminded statues is a small improvement over talking to air.
+I don’t mind notebooks because many people use them to take notes.

 Sit front and center.
-This one is the most important one.
-A room with 20 people who sit right in front of the speaker can have a much better energy than a room with 200 people that are distributed throughout the room.
+This is the most important one.
+A room with 20 people sitting right in front of the speaker can have much better energy than a room with 200 people distributed throughout the room.
 It can even add to the experience by creating an intimate atmosphere.

-On the other hand, if you sit alone in the last row you’re essentially non-existent for the speaker and your own experience won’t be much better than watching a video.
+On the other hand, if you sit alone in the last row, you’re essentially non-existent for the speaker, and your experience won’t be much better than watching a video.
 It’s impersonal and distant.

-I make a point of trying to always sit in the front row myself and encourage others to do that too.
+I make a point of always sitting in the front row myself and encourage others to do that too.